BA in Modern and Classical Languages and Literatures - Bilingual Option (BI-OP)

 Applied Learning

 Students in the BA in modern and classical languages/bilingual option are required to complete an applied learning or research experience to graduate from the program.
-The requirement can be met by successfully completing MCLL 351 Linguistics and Foreign Languages, which involves an applied component such as sociolinguistics or semiotics, a discipline that involves applied linguistics.
+The requirement can be met by successfully completing MCLL 351 Linguistics and World Languages, which involves an applied component such as sociolinguistics or semiotics, a discipline that involves applied linguistics.